-Photography has come a long way since the invention of the first camera, and so has the techniques.
+Photography has come a long way since the invention of the first camera, and so have the techniques.
 With the desire to capture the moments in the best way possible, techniques and devices have become more capable.
 One such technique is merging several images into one single image.
 This idea cannot be considered as a new technique, rather an idea that is possible now more than ever.
 With the help of faster cameras and more advanced photo editing software and online tools like OnlinePhotoJoiner, this phenomenon can be achieved more precisely.

 Image merging can be accomplished by either using software or web tools that uses stitching algorithms to combine pictures or can be done by some cameras which have the ability to stitch photos internally.
 But the question of why should we do this must be answered before anything else.
 Here are the top five benefits of stitching several photos together.